BlockyDeer/BlockyUtil/README.md

 # BlockyUtil

-There is a collection of some functions I often use.
+There is a collection of functions I often use.
 It includes:

 - Linked list with generic
 - 2D Vector